 A Guide To Gray Hair: How To Cover or Blend Gray

 It's time to make a change.
 You've been seeing your hair gradually grow more and more gray over the past few months, and you're ready for it to be gone.
 But how do you get rid of those pesky grays?
-At Taylor Monroe Salon in Hayes Valley, we have all the tricks that will help you cover or blend in your gray hair with a new color that is perfect for you!
+Making an appointment with a gray blending hair color specialist at Taylor Monroe Salon in Lower Haight is highly recommended if you have every intention to blend your grays without making it look blah.

 The most popular and obvious method for covering gray is to color it.
 Easier said than done, there are two different types of hair color you could use to cover your grays: